lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 In a Lambda function, a middleware is a thin wrapper around your core handler.
 In practice, each wrapper owns one cross-cutting concern: logging, request tracing, authentication, input validation, output shaping, CORS, error envelopes, rate limiting.
-You compose them in a stack, and the core handler stays laser focused on the actual business logic.
+You compose them in a chain (or in the case of `tower`, a stack), and the core handler stays laser focused on the actual business logic.

 This matters a lot in Lambda for two reasons: